osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex2-commands.md

 HTC Exercise 1.2: Experiment With HTCondor Commands
 ===================================================

-The goal of this exercise is to use the basic informational HTCondor commands, `condor_q` and `condor_status`.
+The goal of this exercise is to learn about two foundational HTCondor commands, `condor_q` and `condor_status`.
 They will be useful for monitoring your jobs and available slots (respectively) throughout the week.

 This exercise should take only a few minutes.